keboola/connection-docs/management/telemetry/telemetry-dashboards/telemetry-dashboards.md

 ## Activity Center
 *Activity Center* provides the most detailed insight into telemetry data from the three modes available.
 It is not available by default but has to be requested.
-You need to tell your account manager which project you want to be the target project in your Activity Center.
+You need to tell your account manager which project you want to be the target project in your *Activity Center*.
 You can have only one target project.
-Once the Activity Center has been enabled, it will be visible to everyone with access to the target project.
+Once the *Activity Center* has been enabled, it will be visible to everyone with access to the target project.

-The Activity Center dashboard is only available in one Keboola project.
+The *Activity Center* dashboard is only available in one Keboola project.
 However, it shows information on consumption and trends for all Keboola projects that are associated with the given customer (organization).

 {: .image-popup}
 ![Screenshot - Activity Centre in KBC](/management/telemetry/telemetry-dashboards/activity-centre-kbc.png)